ids/cluster-builder/docs/kubernetes-iscsi-storage.md

 The iSCSI provisioner is now ready to deploy iSCSI PVC volumes.

-As an example, you may deploy a test volume (PVC and PV combined):
+As an example, you can deploy a test volume (PVC and PV combined):

         kind: PersistentVolumeClaim
         apiVersion: v1